CAFECA-IO/auditing_system/README.md

 9. When registering a handler with 0x0 address.

-10. When reentrancy attack in transaction contract, revert it using reentrancy lock.
+10. When reentrancy attack in transaction contract, revert it using reentrancy guard locker.

 ## Future Plans: